stachenov/quazip/QuaZip-1.x-migration.md

 releases (and preferably switch to CMake as well).

-Package maintainers should *not* consider 1.0 an upgrade from 0.x, but rather an independent package.
+Package maintainers should *not* consider 1.0 an upgrade from 0.x, but rather an independent package, pretty much the same way as Qt4 and Qt5 are separate packages.
 The same goes for future major versions such as 2.0, whenever they are released.
 Or at least that's the current plan.